mtimjones/7drl_2023_ideas/BorgRL.md

 ## Controls
 The player uses the mouse and/or keyboard.
 Below are some examples of mouse and/or keyboard play.
 - Left-click an entity in the Drone window and a target in space to undock and begin operation (attack, mine, scavange).
-- Left-click a drone in space and then Left-Select the Dock button to return a drone to the Borg.
+- Left-click a drone in space and then Left-click the Dock button to return a drone to the Borg.
 - Left-click a drone in space and then press (d)ock to return a drone to the Borg.
 - Left-click an enemy drone and press (a)ssimilate to try to hack that drone.
+- Left-click a docked drone and press (h)eal to heal the drone's damage.
 - Left-click a drone and press (r)ecycle to destroy and turn into resources.
 - Left-click an enemy drone and press (k)ill to send all combat drones to attack that enemy drone.
 - Left-click an enemy wreck and press (s)cavange to send all scavenger drones to scavenge the wreck.